Innaarsuit Island

-Innaarsuit Island (old spelling: Ivnârssuit) is an island in the Avannaata municipality in northwestern Greenland, home to the Innaarsuit settlement.
+Innaarsuit Island (old spelling: Ivnârssuit) is an island in the Upernavik Archipelago in northwestern Greenland.
+It forms part of the Innaarsuit settlement in Avannaata municipality.
+The village had 166 residents in 2017, largely based on halibut fishing and associated processing infrastructure.
+In July 2018, the village was evacuated as an iceberg weighing over 10 million tonnes, and towering over 90 m was headed for the settlement.

 Geography

 Innaarsuit Island is located in the outer belt of islands in Tasiusaq Bay, in the south-central part of Upernavik Archipelago.
-In the north, it is separated from sibling Ateqanngitsorsuaq Island by a very narrow channel.
+In the north, it is separated from Ateqanngitsorsuaq Island by a narrow channel.
 The island is hilly, but not mountainous, with Saattup Akia mountain the highest point on the island, at 310 m.
 The inner waterways of Tasiusaq Bay separate it from the small Naajaat Island in the east, and from Qaarsorsuatsiaq Island in the west.
 Several skerries buffer the southern coast of the island.

 The coastline of Innaarsuit Island is developed, with several small inlets indenting the shore in the east, west, and northwest.
 The Innaarsuit settlement is located near the mouth of one of the inlets, in the northwestern part of the island.
 The island is nearly split in half in the center, with only a narrow isthmus joining the southern and northern halves.
+In July 2018, the village was evacuated as an iceberg weighing over 10 million tonnes, and towering over 90 m was headed for the settlement.

+Demographics and economy

+The settlement which had a population of 30 residents in 1950, was home to 166 in 2017.
+The economy is predominantly dependent on fishing, especially Greenland halibut, with a Royal Greenland processing plant near the settlement.
+Combined fishing, sealing, and whaling accounted for about 43 % of gross local income by 2001.
+Innaarsuit Heliport operates services through Air Greenland under a government contract, and maritime transport occurs via small boats and supply ships.
+The town infrastructure includes a diesel power plant, storage house, service house, chapel, and school.
+Dog sleds are used for travel along frequent routes.